ldstep/ldstephensnet/content/notes.md

 ---

+July 10, 2025, at 3:20:19 PM

+Feeling bored the past few days, I’ve been tinkering with Sublime Text.
+Ultimately, it’s not something I plan to use.

+---

 July 9, 2025, at 10:52:17 AM

 > I had a few chores and appointments today, but I still found time to think about how I might do things differently.
 Then I did some things differently.
 Then I went back to how I did things before.